Hike: a long walk especially for pleasure or exercise. (Merriam-Webster)

 Walter Sisulu Botanical Garden

-One of South Africa’s ten National Botanical Gardens, the Walter Sisulu Botanical Gardens is one of the most beautiful places to get back to nature in Johannesburg.
 Spanning almost 300 hectares, the gardens have over 600 plant species, 220 bird species and some small mammals.
-It boasts a waterfall and a breeding pair of Verreaux’s Eagles.
+Nesting near the waterfall is a breeding pair of Verreaux’s Eagles.
 There are several walking trails winding through the gardens and a 3.5 km long hike.
 Starting next to the waterfall, it will take you to the summit of the waterfall and around the reserve.
 Be warned though, it involves some steep ascents.

 "Not all classrooms have four walls."